 Our EBSCO subscription provides access to five databases that may be useful for health science research:

 This opens a new window that contains all of the databases that EBSCO provides.
 Choose as many databases as you like.
-If you are uncertain of which database to choose, hover your mouse over the Word bubble icon to see a description of the database.
+If you are uncertain of which database to choose, click the arrow next to a database title to see a description.

 Once you have selected all of the databases you wish to search, click OK.
 You will be returned to the original search page where you can enter your terms.
 Please note: some specialized search features and limits (e.g., using MeSH) are not available in a cross-database search.